gertalot/fullstack-quickstart/llm/02-google-auth.md

 - SESSION_SECRET_KEY
 - JWT_SECRET

-Create a route `/auth/callback/google` to handle the Oauth2 callback from Google.
+[x] Create a route `/auth/callback/google` to handle the Oauth2 callback from Google.
 Detect the original frontend server the user was using (e.g. <http://localhost>, <https://example.com>, etc) and return a redirect response to the frontend path `/auth/callback#token={jwt_token}`.
 We will handle the JWT in the frontend at a later stage.

-Create an authenticated route `/auth` that, when authenticated, returns an object representing the user.
+[x] Create an authenticated route `/auth` that, when authenticated, returns an object representing the user.
 We will use this in the frontend to detect if a user is logged in.

+#### 2.1.
+Testing the OAuth Backend (Done)

+> **Prompt:**
+>
+> Write robust, modern test cases for the FastAPI OAuth2 backend using Authlib and pytest.
+Your tests should:
+>
+> - Use pytest fixtures and FastAPI's TestClient for all HTTP route tests.
+> - Patch/mimic Authlib's `authorize_redirect`, `authorize_access_token`, and `parse_id_token` methods using pytest's `monkeypatch` fixture, so that no real HTTP calls are made to Google.
+> - Cover the following flows:
+>   1. `/api/v1/auth/login/google` returns a redirect response (302/307) to the Google login page (mocked).
+>   2. `/api/v1/auth/callback/google` with mocked token and userinfo creates a user (if new), updates last_login (if existing), and redirects with a JWT in the URL fragment.
+>   3. `/api/v1/auth` returns 401 if no/invalid JWT, and returns user info if a valid JWT is provided.
+>   4. Error cases: OAuth error, missing userinfo, invalid JWT, user not found.
+> - Use fixtures to set up the test DB and client, and ensure all tests are isolated and repeatable.
+> - Assert on all relevant response status codes, headers, and payloads.
+> - Use best practices for dependency injection and mocking, and ensure all code is clean, readable, and up-to-date with 2024 best practices.
+> - Do not use any real network calls or external dependencies in tests.
+> - Ensure all new code is covered by automated tests, and all tests pass cleanly.

+---

+### Auth frontend